-Okay, so the Cube Houses (Kijk-Kubus) of Rotterdam are probably some of the most famous in all the city.
-Envisioned and conceptualized by Piet Blom, they are totally unique and unlike nothing else in the country.
+Okay, so the Cube Houses (Kijk-Kubus) of Rotterdam are probably some of the most famous in all of the city.
+Envisioned and conceptualized by Piet Blom, they are totally unique and unlike anything else in the country.

 Alternatively, you could just stay in a cube house through Airbnb.
 What a place to call home!

 5.)
 Wander the Old Harbour and Marine Museums